front-end-intermediate/session-1/readme.md

 Examine navitems.js as a sample of an object.

-##EXERSIZE Step Three - Dynamic Generation with an Object
+##EXERCISE Step Three - Dynamic Generation with an Object

 Links for our page - an array that contains multiple objects: